 Conducting PCTs embedded in healthcare system settings requires efforts at directly involving diverse stakeholders, including delivery system leaders, operational personnel, IT staff, statisticians, and frontline care providers.
 Input from these stakeholders is an important part of the trial’s design and planning.
 Establishing and maintaining good relationships and communication are essential for the long-term success of the trial.

-The following table, excerpted from the NIH Collaboratory’s Lessons Learned document, gives example scenarios of building partnerships from the Demonstration Projects.
+The following table gives example scenarios of building partnerships from the Demonstration Projects.